marlam/bino/doc/bino-manual.md

 - When QVR is compiled with [OpenVR](https://github.com/ValveSoftware/openvr), SteamVR is additionally supported and automatically detected (e.g. HTC Vive).

 To start Bino in VR mode, use the option `--vr`.
+You can quit VR mode by pressing the Menu button on your controller, or the Q key on your keyboard.

-Bino will then display a screen in the virtual world, and the video will be displayed on that screen, unless the input is a surround video (360° or 180°), which will of course be displayed all around the viewer.
+In VR mode, Bino will display a video screen in the virtual world.
+If the input is a surround image or video (360° or 180°), it will be displayed all around the viewer.

-The default is a 16:9 screen in a few meters distance from the viewer, but you can use the `--vr-screen` option to either define arbitrary planar screens via their bottom left, bottom right and top left corners, or to load arbitrary screen geometry from an OBJ file.
+The default screen is a 16:9 screen in front of the viewer, but you can use the `--vr-screen` option to define your own screen via its bottom left, bottom right and top left corners, or to load screen geometry from an OBJ file.
 The latter case is useful e.g. if you want Bino's virtual screen to coincide with a curved physical screen.

 The `--vr-screen` option also accepts the special values `united` and `intersected`.
 This will unite (or intersect) the 2D geometries of all VR windows